-Followers of the Jewish religion are known as the "People of the Book," an appropriate title.
-After the destruction of the Second Temple in 70 CE and the subsequent exile, sacrifices became impossible and Jewish religious life turned to Torah study and prayer in the synagogue.
+Jews have been called the "People of the Book," an appropriate title.
+After the destruction of the Second Temple in 70 CE and the subsequent exile, sacrifices became impossible and Jewish religious life turned to study of the scriptures and prayer in the synagogue.
 Study of Torah and other Jewish texts has been central to religious life ever since.

-A further set of Jewish writings is the responsa, a vast collection (thousands of volumes) of answers to specific questions on Jewish law.
-If the Talmud is a law book, the responsa are case law.
+The responsa is a vast collection (thousands of volumes) of answers to specific questions on Jewish law.